chocabloc/bf-repl/README.md

 Make sure `nasm` and `binutils` are installed.
 Clone the repository and run `./bld`.

-Alternatively, get the latest binary release from [Releases](huh)
+Alternatively, get the latest binary release from [Releases](huh).

 ## Usage

 Run `./bf` for the REPL or `./bf <filename>` to run code from a file.
-To exit the REPL, simply give it an empty command.
+To exit, simply give it an empty command.
 > [!NOTE]
 > Within a session, the position of the data pointer, as well as the data itself, is preserved across commands.